This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat a 10-inch skillet over medium-high heat (put a few drops of water in the pan, when they evaporate, you know the pan is ready).
-Crumble the sausage into the pan, breaking up chunks with a spatula.
-Cook until the meat is crumbled and completely browned through.
-Transfer the cooked sausage to a paper towel-lined plate and set it aside.
+• Heat a 10-inch skillet over medium-high heat.
+Crumble sausage into the pan, breaking it up with a spatula.
+Cook until browned and fully cooked.
+Transfer to a paper towel-lined plate.

-• In a medium-sized bowl, stir together flour, sugar, baking powder, salt, and garlic powder.
+• In a medium bowl, stir together flour, sugar, baking powder, salt, and garlic powder.

-• Stir in the beer, half of the melted butter, shredded cheese, and cooked sausage.
+• Stir in the beer, half of the melted butter, shredded cheese, and cooked sausage until combined

 • Spoon the batter into the ramekin.